binaryage/chromex/readme.md

   * uses [leiningen](http://leiningen.org) + [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild)
   * integrates [cljs-devtools](https://github.com/binaryage/cljs-devtools)
   * integrates [figwheel](https://github.com/bhauman/lein-figwheel) (for background page and popup buttons)
-  * under dev profile
+  * under :unpacked profile (development)
     * background page and popup button
       * compiles with `optimizations :none`
       * namespaces are included as individual files and source maps work as expected
       * figwheel works
     * content script
-      * due to security restrictions, content script has to be provided as one file
+      * due to security restrictions, content script has to be provided as a single file
       * compiles with `:optimizations :whitespace` and `:pretty-print true`
-      * figwheel cannot be used in this context
+      * figwheel cannot be used in this context (eval is not allowed)
-  * under release profile
+  * under :release profile
-    * backgound page, popup button and content script compile with `optimizations :advanced`, each as a single javascript file
+    * background page, popup button and content script compile with `optimizations :advanced`
     * elides asserts
     * no figwheel support
     * no cljs-devtools support